In 2014 we discovered the Bulgarian ski slopes, and we fell in love.

 Our Loft Suite meant that Explorason could play the XBox 360 (they are available to rent) and I could be away upstairs having my own space too.

 It is a family friendly resort, so my son quickly made friends with two boys, one of whom was English, and ended up playing on the XBox360 downstairs of our Loft Suite.
-Travelling permanently and this suite feel like it was home, and it was nice my son could have a friend over – it really did feel like home!
+Traveling permanently and this suite feel like it was home, and it was nice my son could have a friend over – it really did feel like home!